 Victor begins collecting the best parts of talented people – sculptor’s hands, painter’s eyes and so on.
 Naturally, he needs a genius brain, so asks the great Professor Bernstein (Paul Hardtmuth) to visit.
 Then he murders the professor by pushing him over a balcony.
 Paul is so incensed to find Victor helping himself to Bernstein’s brain that he tussles with his friend, causing Victor to drop the brain bag.

 The Creature (Christopher Lee) is completed, but is a mindless monster.
-Victor blames Paul for damaging the brain, but the fact he killed Bernstein by throwing him over a balcony onto his head may have something to do with that.
+Victor blames Paul for damaging the brain, but honestly throwing Bernstein over a balcony onto his head might also have contributed.
 The creature escapes and kills the traditional blind man character.
 Paul and Victor pursue the thing, Victor having claimed to have called out the villagers to help.
 Paul shoots the Monster dead--which actually works, for once.

 But Victor brings it back to life!
 Boo!
 Paul is horrified and steps up his attempts to convince Elizabeth to leave.
 Meanwhile, Justine tries to force Victor to marry her.
 He refuses, and she threatens to reveal his secrets.
 That night, she investigates the lab and Victor locks her in with the Monster, which kills her.
 Victor marries Elizabeth, the Monster escapes, Victor confronts his creation and shoots it.
 The Monster falls through a skylight into a vat of acid in Victor’s lab.
 Victor is arrested for the murder of Justine.